Shoulder

 Rotator Cuff Tears

-A rotator cuff tear is one of the most common sources of shoulder pain and disability in adults — and one of the most successfully treated conditions in orthopedic surgery.
+A rotator cuff tear is one of the most common sources of shoulder pain and disability in adults.
+It is also one of the most successfully treated conditions in orthopedic surgery.
 Whether your tear is the result of an acute injury or years of cumulative wear, our fellowship-trained shoulder specialists offer the full spectrum of care, from structured non-operative management to advanced arthroscopic repair.
 Most patients return to full function and the activities they love.

 Ready to get started?